-Covid travel restrictions: As of April 2021, Kyrgyzstan is allowing all nationalities to enter the country for tourism.
+Covid travel restrictions: As of June 2021, Kyrgyzstan is allowing all nationalities to enter the country for tourism.
 A negative PCR test taken no more than 72 hours prior to arrival is required.
-Currently you may fly into the country, and the only border crossing open is Do’stlik crossing from Uzbekistan to Kyrgyzstan.
-The Do’stlik land border crossing is not open to everyone.
+Currently you may fly into the country, and the only border crossings open is Do’stlik crossing from Uzbekistan to Kyrgyzstan, and Kyzyl Art, but only from Tajikistan to Kyrgyzstan according to a report last month.
+The Do’stlik and Kyzyl Art land border crossings are not open to everyone.
 Click here to see what countries may cross.

 Start here: Kyrgyzstan Travel Guide

 As of June 2016, the vast majority of nationalities (121 countries) are eligible for an e-visa to Tajikistan, making visits much easier than before.
 An e-visa will cost $50 USD (plus $20 USD for those applying for a GBAO permit, more about those in the next paragraph).

 Note that you can only get an e-visa for single entry visas for a stay no longer than 45 days, those needing double or multiple entries, or needing to stay a duration longer than 45 days will still need to get a visa here, or at an embassy.
 Typically a letter from the tour organizer and a copy of the tour operator’s license is required if applying for a multi-entry type visa.